 The Greater Golden Horseshoe (GGH) is the urban region centred around the City of Toronto, located at the western end of Lake Ontario.
 It stretches north to Georgian Bay and south to Lake Erie.
 Home to 9 million people and 4.5 million jobs, the GGH is the economic engine of Ontario and one of the fastest growing regions in North America.

 Ready for the Future

 The GGH Transportation Plan will consider emerging mobility models and technologies such as automated vehicles, connected vehicles and mobility-as-a-service platforms and how these will change the way people and goods move around the region.

 The GGH Transportation Plan is a long-term planning initiative.
 It will include a new 2051 Transportation System Plan and supporting policies, as well as a long term transportation vision for the year 2071.

-The final Multimodal Transportation Plan for the Greater Golden Horseshoe will contain the following major components:
+The final GGH Transportation Plan will contain the following major components:

 Overall Study Process

-There will be public and stakeholder engagement opportunities throughout the study process.
+There will be Indigenous, public and stakeholder engagement opportunities throughout the study process.

 The following materials have been prepared as part of the GGH Transportation Plan.